wangyaru0346/MCG-Face/README.md

 **"Multi-Constraint Guided Reconstruction of Complete 3D Facial Geometry from Arbitrarily Incomplete Scans"** Currently **under review** at **The Visual Computer**.

 ## Introduction
-This project introduces **MCG-Face**, a systemic framework designed for high-fidelity 3D facial reconstruction.
+This project introduces **MCG-Face**, a multi-constraint guided framework for reconstructing complete 3D facial geometry from arbitrarily incomplete scans.
+The method combines a pre-trained graph-convolutional facial shape generator with constrained latent-space optimization, observed-region 3D shape matching, 2D global visual guidance, local semantic geometric distribution guidance, and scan-consistent refinement.
 Our method addresses the challenge of reconstructing faces with arbitrary missing data or irregular defects by leveraging **Graph Convolutional Networks (GCN)** and a **Multi-Constraint Guided** optimization strategy.
 It ensures both global structural robustness and local geometric accuracy.

 ## Repository Structure
 ```text